GST and the Taxation of Cryptocurrencies

 The GST Act does not define cryptocurrency or digital assets.
 Refer to this financial budget’s definition of virtual digital assets.

-Virtual digital assets are any code or information that represents value exchanged and can be used in financial transactions.
-The resource can be kept or transferred electronically.
+Virtual digital assets represent value through codes or information, which people can exchange and use in financial transactions.
+They can be stored or transferred electronically.

 Does it Fit within the GST and Exemptions’ Area of Supply?